dotnet/docs/docs/csharp/language-reference/compiler-options/errors-warnings.md

 `number1`, `number2` Warning number(s) that you want the compiler to suppress.
 You specify the numeric part of the warning identifier.
 For example, if you want to suppress *CS0028*, you could specify `<DisabledWarnings>28</DisabledWarnings>`.
 The compiler silently ignores warning numbers passed to **DisabledWarnings** that were valid in previous releases, but that have been removed.
 For example, *CS0679* was valid in the compiler in Visual Studio .NET 2002 but was removed later.

- The following warnings cannot be suppressed by the **DisabledWarnings** option:
+ The following warnings can't be suppressed by the **DisabledWarnings** option:

 - Compiler Warning (level 1) CS2002
 - Compiler Warning (level 1) CS2023